Skip to main content

 There are a number of simple drying techniques to choose from.
 The trick is to choose the right technique to suit your flowers.
 Here are five of the most common methods… 1.
 HOW TO DRY FLOWERS… IN THE AIR One of the easiest ways to dry out a bouquet is to hang it upside down and allow the moisture to evaporate into the air.
 This is great for robust flowers, such as roses, and long-lasting varieties, like lavender.
 Strip away any excess foliage, secure your stems with an elastic band and hang in a dry, shady spot away from direct sunlight.
 TIP: Once completely dry, spray with unperfumed hairspray for protection.
 2. HOW TO DRY FLOWERS… IN THE MICROWAVE Pop your flowers in the microwave if you want to dry them fast.
 This technique is also ideal if you want to preserve single flowers, such as gerbera daisies and chrysanthemums.
 All you’ll need is a microwavable container and, strangely, some cat litter (if it can dry out what the cat left behind, it can dry out fl...

-Rose Water Recipe
+Orange Blossom Water Recipe